 You should expect a fascinating and moving group tour.
 You should also expect to be cold.
 You’re underground, remember.
 Bring a sweater!

 Thank you for reading this post about the must-visit WWII sites of Budapest.
-Please check out my other posts in a never forget series to help us ensure we do not repeat this horrible part of our history.
-If your interest is in travel and history, please visit here.
-For a walking tour of other sites in Budapest, visit here.
+Please check out the other posts in my never forget series to help us ensure we do not repeat this horrible part of our history.